Reefer Trucking 101: What You Should Know

 Reefer trucks are characterized by their capability to operate at extreme temperatures, often as low as -40 degrees Fahrenheit.
 They feature insulated containers designed to protect the cargo from external temperature fluctuations, offering a reliable solution for the transportation of temperature-sensitive items.

 The heart of a reefer truck lies in its climate-control systems, which work tirelessly to maintain a consistent internal temperature.
-Regardless of external conditions, such as heat waves or blizzards, these systems ensure that the cargo remains within the desired temperature range.
+Regardless of external conditions, such as heat waves or blizzards, climate-control systems keep cargo within the desired temperature range.

 Benefits of Reefer Trucking for Drivers